Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Conclusion

 \section{Conclusion}

-In this work, we propose a global-guided diffusion model, named Diff-Shadow, for high-quality shadow removal with no obvious boundaries and consistent illumination.
+In this work, we propose a global-guided diffusion model named Diff-Shadow, for high-quality shadow removal with no obvious boundaries and consistent illumination.
 We design a parallel network structure in the framework of the diffusion model to assist in the recovery of local patches using the shadow-free regions from the global image.
 In addition, we propose a sampling strategy named GSS to further improve the performance of shadow removal during diffusion denoising.
-Comprehensive experiments demonstrate the superiority of our Diff-shadow. which outperforms the SOTA methods on ISTD, ISTD+, and SRD datasets. {
+Comprehensive experiments demonstrate that Diff-shadow outperforms the state-of-the-art.